UN-OCHA/common_design/components/README.md

 ## Criteria
 - Each component should have a clear purpose and a name to reflect.
-- Each component should be defined by purpose, not visual style. *his may be difficult sometimes.
+- Each component should be defined by purpose, not visual style. *This may be difficult sometimes.
 Discuss with team members.
 - The component name should start with `cd-`.
 - Each component should be in its own folder.
 - Each component should include a README.md and guidelines for use.